mautic/developer-documentation-new/docs/rest_api/emails.rst

      - Asset IDs array for Email attachment
    * - ``grapesjsbuilder``
      - array
-     - ``customMjml`` key along with MJML content for Email based on MJML.
+     - ``customMjml`` key along with MJML content for Email based on MJML

 .. vale off

 List Emails
 ***********

+Get a list of Emails.

 .. vale on